Programs of Study

 Program Details

-Years four to seven: Yale
+Years Four to Seven: Yale

-Year eight: Return to UPR-MSC and Graduation
+Year Eight: Return to UPR-SOM and Graduation

 Exchange Scholar Program

 Graduate students in Yale Ph.D. programs may petition to enroll full- or part-time for a term or an academic year as exchange scholars at the University of California at Berkeley, Brown, the University of Chicago, Columbia, Cornell, Dartmouth, Harvard, the Massachusetts Institute of Technology, the University of Pennsylvania, Princeton, and Stanford.
 The Exchange Scholar Program enables students to take advantage of educational opportunities not available at their home institutions.
 Applications are available at the website listed above.
-Please direct questions to Assistant Dean Sarah Insley (sarah.insley@yale.edu).
+Please direct questions to Associate Dean Jasmina Besirevic (jasmina.besirevic@yale.edu).
 Applications must be received at least eight weeks prior to the beginning of the term for which the student is applying.

 International Graduate Student Exchange Agreements